Understanding the latest social media marketing statistics is critical to your marketing success today.

 13. Children are getting social media profiles relatively young.
 In fact, an astounding 44% of 8-11-year olds are on at least one social media network.
 This number increases sharply in 12-15-year olds, with usage at 87%.

 Remember when slow desktops were the only way to access the internet?
 Well, times have changed, to the relief of social media platforms and active users.
 For sure, most of us have at least one laptop or desktop, if only for work or school.
 But for consumers in developing countries, mobile phones (and mobile internet) are the main way to get online.
 In addition, children may have a greater level of access to smartphones than they do a laptop.
 These factors and others have led to mobile phones becoming an important way to access social media.
 Social media marketers must take pains to ensure that their marketing efforts on social platforms are optimized for mobile devices.

 14. Smartphones and other mobile devices are used by 91% of social media users.
 These social users often use their mobile phones to access social networks.

 15. Social media users spend almost 80% of their social media time using the platform’s mobile versions.

 16. About 99% of social media users will use a mobile connection to view these sites at some point.

 How Social Media Users Engage with Content

-Video has been a big thing ever since it came out, and modern technology has made it easier than ever to produce.
-The fact it hasn’t lost its luster is one thing that becomes evident from these statistics.
+Video has been a big thing ever since it came out, and modern technology has made it easier than ever to produce video marketing materials.
+The fact that it hasn’t lost its luster is one thing that becomes evident from these statistics.
 Along with pictures, visual content is an important part of modern life.
-Another thing we can see from the numbers is that content doesn’t always stay on social media.
+Another thing we can see from the numbers is that video marketing content doesn’t always stay on social media.
 Rather, the impact of content creators often spreads far beyond their native medium.